Published Works by Penshorn and Janke

-We recognize, it's not just what we teach that matters, but how we teach.
+We recognize it's not just what we teach that matters, but how we teach.
 Children don’t care how much we know, they want to know how much we care.
-Therefore, we build care into everything we do.
-Our professionally designed and published children’s books are moving and educational, prompting children to reach into their hearts as well as their minds.
-Our blog posts intellectually stimulate, and increase the social and emotional capacity of the parents and teachers in such a way that children can see they care.
+Therefore, our professionally designed and published children’s books are moving and educational, prompting children to reach into their hearts as well as their minds.
+Our blog posts intellectually stimulate and increase the skills of the parents and teachers in such a way that children can see they care.

 Getting an early start

-The primary focus of Children’s Peace Education Company: Smart Tools for Life is writing young children's stories and creating music for kids, through the inspiration of advanced peace education topics usually reserved for adults.
-This allows children to get an early start, when these concepts and ways of thinking can become part of who they are.
-In addition, the site provides material focused on parenting matters, pedagogic excellence, art of dialogue, curriculum infusion techniques, and examples of peace of in action.
+The primary focus of Smart Tools for Life is writing young children's stories and creating music for kids, through the inspiration of advanced peace education topics usually reserved for adults.
+This allows children to get an early start when these concepts and ways of thinking can become part of who they are.
+In addition, the blog on this site provides material focused on parenting and teaching to support the children's materials.

 Weaving the Threads Together

 A peace educator in her 30s, Julie left Growing Communities for Peace for many years to focus on her horse business at Sunborn Stables.
 She now has achieved her Bronze, Silver, and Gold Medals through the United States Dressage Federation and become a Certified Instructor and Trainer.